A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Statistical Methodology: Additional Details

 We now group each voxel in terms of the closest Euclidean distance of the observed $(p_i,\bv_i^\top)^\top$ to the potential initializing candidates.
 (Note that the voxel coordinates $\bv$'s are scaled to lie in $[0, 1]$, so that all voxel coordinates and $p$-values are of comparable importance in the Euclidean distance for grouping.
 For each group $k$, comprising the initially assigned $p$-values and voxel coordinates $(p_{jk},\bv_{jk}^\top)^\top; j =1,2\ldots,n_k$, we set $\pi_k ={n_k}/n$ to be the proportion of voxels assigned to the $k$th group and the remaining components of $\bTheta_k$ from the maximizer of the log-density $\sum_{j=1}^{n_k}\log[ b(p_{jk};\alpha_k,\beta_k)\phi(\bv_{jk};\bmu_k,\bSigma_k)]$ under constraints (ii) and (iii).

 We declare a candidate initializer ``invalid'' when a random initial grouping yields a single observation in some group, resulting in a degenerate initial $\bSigma_k$ for that group.
 (Invalid candidates are discarded from further consideration.)
 We select the best initial value as $\bTheta^{(0)} = \argmax_{\bTheta^{\ast}}\ell(\bTheta^{\ast}; \bp, \bv)$ from which the EM algorithm of the constrained mixture model is applied.
-We consider a MLE valid if the EM algorithm of Section~\ref{sec:parameter_estimation} converges to no degenerate parameter estimates and leads to no degenerate cluster ({\em i.e.},each cluster has at least a few observations, say $1 + c_v$).
+We consider a MLE valid if the EM algorithm of~\ref{sec:parameter_estimation} converges to non-degenerate parameter estimates and leads to non-degenerate groups ({\em i.e.},each cluster has at least a few observations, say $1 + c_v$).
 The converged result from the best initial value does not always lead to a valid MLE, so we repeat the {\it Rnd-EM} approach until we get a valid MLE.
 From the converged valid MLE $\hat{\bTheta}$, we estimate $\hat{w}_{ik}$ the {\em maximum a posteriori} (MAP) evaluated at $\hat{\bTheta}$ and classify the $i$th voxel to the $l$th component where $l = \argmax_k \hat{w}_{ik}$.